-This annual report details the work of the National MRSA Reference Laboratory in 2021.
-Despite changes to working practices arising due to Covid, throughout 2021, the laboratory continued to deliver on its role in assisting medical professionals is the control of MRSA in hospitals and the community in Ireland.
+This annual report details the work of the National MRSA Reference Laboratory in 2022.
+The laboratory continued to deliver on its role in assisting medical professionals is the control of MRSA in hospitals and the community in Ireland and has seen a significant increase in requests in recent years due to an expansion in services offered.